telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

-Apart from APPEND or UPDATE there are additional possibilities for the `actionType` field, e.g. REPLACE to replace entity attributes (if your entity has the attributes A and B and you send an updateContext REPLACE request with A, then the entity at the end will have A, i.e. B attribute is removed).
-Have a look to [the section about action types](update_action_types.md) for the complete list.
+Apart from APPEND or UPDATE there are additional possibilities for the `actionType` field, e.g. REPLACE to replace entity attributes (if your entity has the attributes A and B and you send an updateContext REPLACE request with A, then the entity at the end will have only A, i.e., the attribute B has been removed).
+Have a look at [the section about action types](update_action_types.md) for the complete list.

 [Top](#top)